William Fullerton (politician)

 William James Fullerton (20 June 1888 – ?) was an Australian politician.
 He was a lawyer before entering politics.
 In 1913 Fullerton was elected to the Tasmanian House of Assembly as a Liberal member for Denison, holding his seat until his retirement in 1919.
 Fullerton died in England.
+He was a step-son of William McWilliams, who married his widowed mother in 1893.